FAQ

 We are located at Milepost 102.5 off of the Glenn Highway.
 Check out our directions page for more information.

 Take the Glenn Hwy (Route 1) towards Glenallen.
-At the Glenn Highway/Parks Highway junction (mile 35) be sure to exit the 4-lane highway (East) to the right to stay on the Glenn Hwy heading towards Palmer.
-Do NOT go towards Wasilla.
-Continue on the Glenn Hwy through Palmer (mile 42), Sutton (mile 62) and Chickaloon (Mile 76) then keep driving another 20+ miles.
+At the Glenn Highway/Parks Highway junction (mile 35), be sure to exit the 4-lane highway (East) to the right to stay on the Glenn Hwy heading towards Palmer.
+The Wasilla exit is not a connecting route.
+Continue on the Glenn Hwy through Palmer (mile 42), Sutton (mile 62), and Chickaloon (Mile 76), then keep driving another 20+ miles.
 See more information here.

-You will check in and gear up at our base at mile post 102.5 off of the Glenn Highway.
+You will check in and gear up at our base at milepost 102.5 off the Glenn Highway.
 After we gear you up, we will take you down to the glacier in our transport.

 We do not rent any of our gear to take out on your own.

-There are inherent dangers on the glacier including but not limited to wet and slippery surfaces, steep inclines, moulins and crevasses.
-Our guides are highly experienced and trained to spot these dangers and manage risks appropriately.
+There are inherent dangers on the glacier, including wet and slippery surfaces, steep inclines, moulins, and crevasses.
+Our guides are highly knowledgeable about glacier travel, assessing risks and dangers, and mitigating them appropriately with skills and training.

-The Ice Fall Trek has six to eight guests for every one guide.
-Both our Ice Climbing and our Advanced Trek have four-five guests per guide.
+The Ice Fall Trek accommodates six to eight guests per guide.
+Both our Ice Climbing and our Advanced Trek have four to five guests per guide.
 If you wish to book a trip with more people than these ratios allow, please contact us for possible options.

-While we do accept walk-ins, we recommend that you make a reservation as soon as you know that you want to come on a trip with us.
-We are often fully booked, which leaves no available guides for those without reservations.
-We also have an extremely generous 48 hour cancellation policy, so if your plans change we will refund or change your reservation with at least 48 hours notice.
+While we do accept walk-ins, we recommend making reservations as soon as you know you want to join us on a trip.
+We are often fully booked, leaving no guides available for those without reservations.
+We also have an extremely generous 48-hour cancellation policy, so if your plans change, we will refund or change your reservation with at least 48 hours’ notice.

 Most of our guests come in rental cars or RV’s.
 If you don’t have transport, you can arrange a trip with Planet Earth Adventures for our glacier experience.